LouisIkpon/elist_analysis/README.md

 - **Revenue surged in 2020**, increasing +163% year-over-year.
 This growth was driven by both a sharp rise in order volume (+101%) and customers spending more per order (AOV +31%).

-- **In 2021, revenue growth began to slow**, even though the number of orders continued to rise slightly, customers were spending less per order (-15%) which slowed overall revenue gains..
+- **In 2021, revenue growth began to slow**, even though the number of orders continued to rise slightly, customers were spending less per order (-15%) which slowed overall revenue gains.

 - **The decline accelerated in 2022**, with revenue falling 46% year-over-year.
 This downturn was driven by both fewer orders and continued pressure on average order value.